alexamog/raidPlanners/README.md

-﻿# raidPlanners
+# raidPlanners
-A web application designed to help friends coordinate plans/events
+A web application designed to help friends coordinate plans and events.

 # Getting Started